Mock your API using saved response examples

 After you create the mock server, you can send a request to the mock endpoint.

-2. Select the M1 mock server, then select the copy icon Copy icon to copy the mock server URL.
+2. Select the M1 mock server, then select Copy icon Copy Mock URL to copy the mock server URL.

 Copy mock URL

-3. Create a new request by selecting New > HTTP, or selecting + to open a new tab.
+3. Create a new request by selecting New > HTTP, or selecting Add icon to open a new tab.

 4. Paste the mock URL as the request URL, then select Send.